Choosing the right suit, part 1: general principles and choice of trousers

 Here is a photo of the Cerruti spinning mill, brought back by Geoffrey during his trip to Italy (see the article on the wool cycle).

-That said, although you can wear the same outfit all year round (from a thermal comfort point of view), be sure to reserve your suits for particular seasons : flannel in winter, lighter wool for mid-season, etc. .
+That said, while you can wear the same outfit all year round (from a thermal comfort perspective), try to reserve your suits for specific seasons : thick flannel in winter, lighter wool for mid-season, etc.

-Cotton is pleasant in summer but wrinkles quickly.
-For linen, it's even worse.
-However, a wool-cotton or wool-linen blend allows you to keep the best of both worlds: a material hold with good breathability and comfort in summer.
+Cotton is nice in summer but creases quickly.
+For linen, it's even worse, but you gain in lightness.
+However, a wool-cotton or wool-linen blend allows you to keep the best of both worlds: a hold of the material with good breathability and comfort in summer.
 This is what we recommend!

 The case of the suit vest

-The suit vest, which has always been part of the costume, has also suffered from the development of central heating.
+The waistcoat, which has always been part of the costume, has also suffered from the development of central heating.

-In the 80s, we hardly saw them anymore.
-However, as fashion abhors a vacuum, vests have fortunately ended up reappearing.
+In the 80s, they were almost completely gone.
+However, since fashion abhors a vacuum, vests have fortunately ended up making a comeback.

 striped suit vest

-Concerning this third piece of the costume, the rule consists of choosing a vest as close to the body as possible .
-Generally, we have a bending tab which allows the fabric to be adjusted at the back.
+Regarding this third piece of the costume, the rule is to choose a vest that is fairly close to the body .
+Generally, there is a cinching tab that allows you to adjust the fabric at the back.

 How to choose your suit pants?